pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 Or we can use asymmetric cryptography based on key pairs.

-In that case, there are two certificates: a public one and a private one.
+In that case, there are two keys: a public one and a private one.

 Two mechanisms are available:
 - the signature ensures that the sender is confirmed (the sender uses its private key to sign the message and the receiver can confirm that using the public key of the sender)